PhilGeek/oxford_perception/seminar_1/seminar_one.markdown

 Without settling on a specific interpretation of the slogan "It is *we* who mean", I will henceforth refer to the general class of views as personal conceptions of represntation.

-2. CW draws a distinction between two natural relations that ground different notions of representation.
+B. Second, CW draws a distinction between two natural relations that ground different notions of representation.
     * A may represent B because A resembles B (mimetic representation)
     * A may represent B because the existence of A necessitates the existence of B (factive representation)